AJaafer/RBM-for-MNIST/README.md

 ![rbm](./img/rbm.png)

-Restricted Boltzmann Machines (RBMs) are a class of undirected probabilistic graphical models where the hidden and visible nodes in the graph are random variables.
+Restricted Boltzmann Machines (RBMs) are a class of undirected probabilistic graphical models containing a layer of observable variables (visible nodes) and a single layer of latent variables (hidden nodes in the graph).
 In RBMs, there are no connections within a layer.

 The whole system (hidden and visible nodes) is described by an energy function: